Townhouses vs. Apartments: What's the Difference?

 A townhouse development relies on HOA fees for landscaping and maintenance.
 However, having an HOA also means you’ll need to follow specific rules.
 That bright coat of purple paint around your home’s exterior that you’ve always dreamt of may not be a possibility!

-How to Find a Townhouse?
+How Do You Find a Townhouse?

 Finding a townhouse isn’t too difficult if you know where to start!
 Here are some steps to help you find the townhouse of your dreams.